Top 15 Venture Capital Firms Specializing in Impact Investing

 7. Quona Capital

-Quona Capital is a venture capital firm that invests in fintech companies across emerging markets.
-Based in Washington, D.C., they focus on businesses that are building financial solutions for underserved populations.
+Quona Capital is a venture capital firm that backs innovative fintech companies in emerging markets.
+Based in Washington, D.C., they have a global mandate to support financial inclusion and technology-driven growth.

 - Industries of focus: FinTech, Financial Services, and Impact Investing